-The Bio-State seems all sorted by The Global Gut Technology Operating System and with each diegetic prototype.
-Could you describe what a typical day would be for someone living in this world?
+The Bio-State is sorted by The Global Gut Technology Operating System and with each diegetic prototype.
+Could you describe a typical day for someone living in this world?

-A citizen of our world spends each day with the sense that they are part of a much larger, all-encompassing ecosystem of human and nonhuman life.
-From the moment they wake up, they are participating in The Global Gut Technology Operating System, a techno-natural hybrid network that connects all things; humans, vehicles, and cities, climate patterns, algorithms, and organisms.
+A citizen of our world spends each day feeling part of a much larger, all-encompassing ecosystem of human and nonhuman life.
+From the moment they wake up, they participate in The Global Gut Technology Operating System, a techno-natural hybrid network that connects all things; humans, vehicles, cities, climate patterns, algorithms, and organisms.

 There’s a vast scientific knowledge behind the prototypes.
 Coming from a design background, could you tell us a bit more about the design process?